 As public concern over the treatment of farmed animals grows, labels such as “Free Range” and “Organic” are becoming increasingly common.
-Many people who care about animals purchase these products in the hopes of avoiding the cruelties of factory farming, so it’s important to understand exactly what each of these labels mean since they vary a great deal.
+Many people who care about animals purchase these products in the hopes of avoiding the cruelties of factory farming, so it’s important to understand exactly what each of these labels mean.

-“Organic” typically refers to the food that farmed animals eat which is free of antibiotics and pesticides.
-However, this label has very little meaning in terms of animal welfare.
-A number of large organic farms in the U.S. deny animals access to sunlight, and employ cruel mutilation practices such as debeaking and tail docking without pain relief.
+“Organic” typically refers to the food that farmed animals eat which is free of antibiotics and pesticides, but has very little meaning in terms of animal welfare.
+For example, a number of organic farms in the U.S. deny animals access to sunlight, and employ cruel mutilation practices such as debeaking and tail docking without pain relief.

-On organic dairy farms, calves are permanently separated from their mothers mere hours after birth so that farmers can sell the milk.
-Male calves are useless to the dairy industry, so they are usually slaughtered for veal.
-The female calves are usually housed in lonely plastic hutches and kept alive on artificial formula, destined to suffer the same fate as their mothers.
-When a cow’s milk production declines as she approaches 3-5 years old, she will be sent to a slaughterhouse to meet a terrifying and painful death.
+Just like standard dairy farms, on organic dairy farms, calves are permanently separated from their mothers mere hours after birth so that farmers can sell their milk.
+Male calves are useless to the dairy industry, so they are usually slaughtered for veal, while female calves are housed in lonely plastic hutches and kept alive on artificial formula, destined to suffer the same fate as their mothers.
+When a cow’s milk production declines as she approaches 3-5 years old, she will be sent to slaughter.

-In 2016, the USDA proposed a new rule to clarify animal welfare standards under the “Organic” label after many consumers complained that they had been misled into believing it held significance for animal welfare, but this rule was officially withdrawn by the USDA in January 2018, and it is no longer addressing this issue.
+In 2016, the USDA proposed a new rule to clarify animal welfare standards under the “Organic” label after consumers complained that they had been misled into believing it held significance for animal welfare, but this rule was officially withdrawn by the USDA in January 2018, and the agency is longer addressing this issue.

 Whether cage-free or conventional, all egg farms rely on purchasing hens from hatcheries where millions of day-old male chicks are brutally ground alive, gassed or suffocated each year because they cannot lay eggs.
-Even on above-average farms, hens will be sent to their brutal deaths at slaughterhouses when their egg production declines at only 1-2 years old.
+Even on above-average farms, hens will be sent to slaughter once their egg production declines at 12-18 months old.

-The “Humanely Raised” label is not defined by the USDA, it is self-defined by the producer itself, so there is little way of knowing what it really means, and it shouldn't be trusted by consumers.
+The “Humanely Raised” label is not defined by the USDA, it is defined by the company that is benefitting from selling animal products, so there is little way of knowing what it really means and should not be trusted by consumers.

 It’s important to remember that all animals raised for food are seen as commodities.
-Their individual lives are not valued, meaning that profit margins are always the top priority over “humane” practices, regardless of what definition is assigned to it.
+Their individual lives are not valued, meaning that profit margins are always the top priority over “humane” practices, regardless of what definition companies market and assign to it.

-This label usually refers only to how meat is processed after slaughter, not to how the animals are raised, or surprisingly even their diet.
-The “Natural” label has little, if any, significance to animal welfare.
+This label refers to how meat is processed after slaughter, not to how animals are raised or even their diets prior to slaughter.
+The “Natural” label has little if any significance to animal welfare.
 The Food Safety and Inspection Service states that "Jurisdiction starts at time of slaughter, not during the raising of the animal.”

 “Grass-fed” is a dietary standard only, and this claim has little relevance to animal welfare.
 Many consumers are also surprised to learn that this label can still be used if the animals start their lives on grass, but spends the latter part of their lives on a feedlot.